redit0/hex-tool/README.md

 rtgen -h   Display help text
 ```

 HEX also ships with a pre-loaded rainbow table (in `src/hex/passwords/`) covering common passwords at startup.
+The `rtgen` command has been removed, since it is no longer needed.

 ---